reynard-fox/reynard-fox.github.io/index.md

 # Michael Anderson

-A data analyst and engineer with 8 years of transportation and payment experience in New York City, I enjoy using data to answer novel questions.
+A data analyst and sometime engineer with 8 years of transportation and payment experience in New York City, I enjoy using data to answer novel questions.
 When not working I'm outside running marathons or hiking.

 ## Larger Projects